 - Use thick slices of fresh, crusty bread to mop up the delicious juices.

-- Banana peppers are very mild, if you prefer a stronger flavor, use green bell peppers.
-I had yellow peppers on hand and that's what I used in the photo.
+- Banana peppers are often added (they are very mild), if you prefer a stronger flavor, use green bell peppers.

 Thank you for following along and for reading this post!